imsudip/coreply/README.md

 1. Download the latest APK from the [releases page](https://github.com/coreply/coreply/releases)
 2. Install the APK on your Android device.
 3. Setup the app with your API key, baseURL (if not using OpenAI) and model name.
 4. Toggle the switch and grant necessary permissions to enable the service.
+If you encountered the "Restricted settings" dialog, you can follow [these steps](https://support.google.com/android/answer/12623953?hl=en).
 5. Start typing in your messaging app, and see suggestions appear!
 Single tap on the suggestion to insert one word, or long press to insert the entire suggestion.

 ### Build From Source